Kevin Noe: Post secondary academic education

-He began his undergraduate studies in music performance at the University of North Texas College of Music in 1987, after attending the Interlochen Arts Camp for the first time as a student, where he performed in various ensembles, the jazz band, and as a conductor.
+He began his undergraduate studies in music performance at the University of North Texas College of Music in 1987, where he performed in various ensembles, the jazz band, and as a conductor.
 While an undergraduate student in performance, he became increasingly involved with conducting and was invited to student conduct the University of North Texas Symphony Orchestra in a performance while he was still in school.
 In September 1992, Noe performed as a soloist with the College of Music Symphony Orchestra as one of five winners of the Annual Concerto Competition.

 In 1990, Noe moved to London, England, where he enrolled in music studies at the University of Surrey, as a part of a foreign exchange program.
 While in England, he performed in various ensembles, performed as a soloist with the university orchestra, and continued his conducting studies.
 He spent considerable time cultivating new passions for both opera – through dozens of performances he attended at the English National Opera, and New Music as well as continuing his passion for the theatre.
 He also began a lifelong affinity for the study of the aesthetics of theatre after committing considerable time to the study of the history of opera and opera's aesthetics from the Florentine Camerata to the present.

 After his return to the United States, he enrolled in graduate studies in 1992 at the Shepherd School of Music at Rice University in Houston as a student of Larry Rachleff, with whom he had first developed his love of conducting.
 While in attendance he served as the music director of the Campanile Orchestra, and he regularly conducted and performed with both the university Symphony and Chamber orchestras and was awarded the Sally Shepherd Prize in music for his work at the school.
 In 1993, he attended the Schweitzer Institute as a student of conducting with Gunther Schuller.

 In 1994, he was awarded the Maurice Abravanel fellowship as a conducting fellow at the Tanglewood Institute.
 While in attendance at Tanglewood, he studied with Gustav Meier, Seiji Ozawa, and Robert Spano.
 He was invited to conduct the Tanglewood Fellowship Orchestra in a performance of Act III of Puccini's La Bohème.